Prostate Cancer Awareness (Infographic)

 Prostate cancer begins when cells in the prostate begin growing and dividing more rapidly than normal cells.
 Unlike other cells which eventually die, Cancer cells continue living and reproducing.
 As these abnormal cells accumulate, they can develop into a tumor.
 This tumor can eventually spread (metastasize) to nearby tissues, organs, lymph nodes, and eventually bones.

-Prostate Cancer is a major health concern for American men—but is treatable thanks to early detection, prevention and proper treatment.
+It is a major health concern for American men—but is treatable thanks to early detection, prevention and proper treatment.

 Prostate Cancer is a slow-growing cancer, and symptoms show only until it is in an advanced stage.
 Once cancer cells begin to grow too quickly or spreads outside the prostate, it can become much more dangerous.